TeachersArchives/TeachersArchives/README.md

 **BOUNDARIES**

-› ***touch*** ⋮ anyone, I don't care really im not someone who cares ab that › ***cuddle*** ⋮ friends, No strangers please.
+› ***cuddle*** ⋮ friends
 › ***interactions*** ⋮ anyone, but sometimes I may be on a different tab, so you can sit near me and whisper me to try and get my attention, I often don't look at chat unless my full attention is on ponytown, be patient.
-› ***flirting*** ⋮ Jokingly please!
-› ***dms/whispers*** ⋮ anyone, feel free to.
-I don't bite I promise!!
+› ***dms/whispers*** ⋮ anyone, I don't bite I promise!!

 ***
 **STATUSES**

 ***🟢 Online***:
-Free to talk to me, but I might be on discord and it could take a minute for me to answer.
+Free to talk to me, but I might be a little busy, be patient!

 ***🌙 Away***:
-Likely away from my computer or doing something on a seperate tab, feel free to whisp, I will try to read it when I get back.
+Likely AFK or doing something on a seperate tab, feel free to whisp, I will try to read it when I get back or if im already there lol

 ***⛔ Busy***:
 AFK and will rarely respond.

 ***💬 Looking for chat***:
 PLEASE TALK TO ME!!
-I wanna talk to some new people, I'm just a little shy when it comes to staring conversations and will usually linger around people I wanna talk to.
+I wanna talk to some new people, I'm just a shy person and often cannot begin a conversation myself.